 By Cristhian Bonilha, UTFPR Brazil

-The last test case is indicated when N = M = K = 0, which should not be processed.
+The last test case is indicated when N = M = 0, which should not be processed.

-For each test case, print one line containing one integer, representing the maximum amount of apples Rafael can get with his basket.
+For each test case, print one line with one integer, representing the amount of caracteristics achieved by the given contest.

 |Sample Input||Sample Output|